Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

 Here, the boundary charge $q_{\mathrm{bnd}}=\frac{\Phi}{\Phi_0}$, $\Phi_0=\frac{\pi}{e}$ is the superconducting flux quantum (with $\hbar=1$), and the cylinder perimeter is $L_x=2\pi R$.
 The term $\rho_v^{(A)}(\bm{r})$ represents boundary charges $-q_{\mathrm{bnd}}$ and $q_{\mathrm{bnd}}$ uniformly distributed along the edges at $y=0$ and $y=L_y$, respectively [Fig.~\ref{fig:fig1}(c)].
 Since a superconducting ring threaded by $\Phi=n\Phi_0$ can be absorbed into as a phase winding around the hole of the cylinder, we redefine the boundary charge as $q_{\mathrm{bnd}}=\frac{\Phi}{\Phi_0}-n$, where $n$ is chosen such that $\left|\frac{\Phi}{\Phi_0}-n\right|<\frac{1}{2}$.

 Remarkably, when $\Phi \neq n\Phi_0$, the boundary charge $q_{\mathrm{bnd}}$ is finite and fractional.
 The opposite boundary charge at two edges generates electric fields in the bulk, which in turn induce net positive and negative charge accumulation near the two boundaries, as we would show later.
 The corresponding dual picture is that the magnetic flux generates a supercurrent that produces Lorentz forces, thereby driving vortex dynamics, as illustrated in Fig.~\ref{fig:fig1}(a).
+In other words, this boundary charge represents the Lorentz force acting on the vortices due to the superconducting current induced by the flux.

 By replacing the field-dependent term in Eq.~\eqref{dual_action} with the boundary charge term, we find that the dual description of the LP effect near the BKT transition is given by

 The action $\tilde{S}_{LP}$ describes a Coulomb gas problem with an additional boundary charge $\rho_{v}^{(A)}$.
 Compared with previous formulations \cite{nagaosa2013quantum, Fisher}, the present theory explicitly incorporates the external flux in a cylinder/ring geometry, whose effects are the focus of this work.